 "My aim is for everyone in the UK to have their own veg patch and the basic skills to grow them."

 I have gardened whenever I had access to a patch of land, growing fruit, vegetables, herbs and flowers.
-When I turned fifty, I took a year out from my office job to do Horticulture at college (and got a distinction).
-My practicum (cut short by Covid) had been with the Krishna Eco Farm in Lesmahagow, famous for their gentle and respectful use of resources (i have never seen so many and such big earth worms).
-Since I finished college, I have been working at a garden centre and meeting keen gardeners every day.
+At fifty, I studied Horticulture at college (and got a distinction).
+My practicum had been with the Krishna Eco Farm in Lesmahagow, famous for their gentle and respectful use of resources.
+Since then, I have been working within horticulture and meeting keen gardeners every day.

 "I love passing on my knowledge to everyone I meet."

 Hi, I am Fiona, I am a self-taught horticulturist, I have grown all my own fruit & vegetables for about the last 10 years, I grow everything from seed, I always grow something new and unusual every year, I love passing on my knowledge to everyone I meet.